The defined contribution pension plan (DCPP) in Canada is a tricky topic for many people.

 Defined Contribution vs. Defined Benefit

-The Defined Contribution Pension Plan in Canada is one of the two popular pension plans used by Canadians.
+The Defined Contribution Pension Plan in Canada is one of Canada’s two most popular pension plans.
 A Defined Benefit Pension Plan (DBPP) differs from a Defined Contribution Pension Plan in several ways:

 - The company offering DBPP guarantees a fixed amount of income for their employees after their retirement.